intel/wult/content/pages/user-guide.rst

 from the controller to the SUT (more info in `this <install-guide.html#passwordless-ssh>`_ section).

-The command line arguments for the both cases is the same, except for the '-H SUTNAME' option in the remote usage case, which specifies the SUT host name to connect to.
+The command line arguments for the both cases is the same, except for the '-H SUTNAME' option in the remote usage scenario, which specifies the SUT host name to connect to.

 2. Scan for supported devices
 =============================